mweel1/usa_high_level/civic-organizations/index.md

 10. Supports Long-Term Planning
     • Multi-level planning becomes possible — federal, state, and local strategies can build on each other over years.
     • Encourages sustainable, coherent growth rather than piecemeal efforts.
+11. Training
+    - As new economic zones, or cities are brought on-line having a vertical integrated training programs coupled with grant money is a powerful tool.

 ## Disadvantages of Horizontal Governance (Governor, Congress, Senators)